 Avebury stone circle in Wiltshire, U.K., is the largest known Neolithic stone circle in the world, and part of the Stonehenge and Avebury World Heritage Site (WHS).
 The WHS video below introduces Avebury, and explains how it forms part of an amazing ritual landscape.

 Virtual Avebury is an AHRC/EPSRC funded project under the 2017 Immersive Partnerships call.
 It is a partnership between BU, National Trust, virtual reality developers Daden Ltd and soundscape specialists Satsymph.
 We are creating a 3D, fully immersive simulation of Avebury Stone Circle, as it may have appeared circa 2,300 BCE.
 The project has been funded for 9 months during 2018, running from mid-February to mid-November, and has three main phases:

 - the first phase, from mid-February to the end of May, is to create the visual simulation in Unity 3D and embed a layered soundscape;

-- the second phase, from the beginning of June to to the end of August, will be to evaluate the simulation through public engagement.
+- the second phase, from the beginning of June to the middle of September, will be to evaluate the simulation through public engagement.
 Visitors to Avebury itself, participants in the BU Festival of Learning, and online visitors from anywhere with an internet connection, can join in to help us understand how people interact with the virtual environment and with other visitors they will meet there in real time, and how experiencing Virtual Avebury in 2,300 BCE affects their reactions to physical Avebury in the present day;

 Come and join in!